y-jaga/FileCrafterX/README.md

 - 📤 Upload files with metadata to Cloudinary

+- 🛡 Implemented JWT authentication so that only authenticated user can upload a file.

 - 🔄 Manage files and folders (delete, update, and read operations)

 - 🔍 Sort files by size or upload date